• Home

 Amending your soil each season

 Since plants of the same families will deplete the same nutrients from the soil, you’ll want to rotate your crops each season or rebalance the soil with the proper nutrients.
+I like to add Microlife fertilizer and good compost (like composted cow manure or vermicompost) when beginning a new season of planting.

 You can buy a soil test kit if you need help figuring out adjustments to make after your first season of gardening.